Parallax Error Beheads You: Songs

 The opening track "Gum Chimes" is a baroque pop-inspired song built around a "bouncy" harpsichord sequence, featuring a trumpet Jacobs had bought for £15 during the recording of his debut album.
 "Will Get Fooled Again" was picked as the album's lead single, and deals lyrically with Jacobs' experiences with online dating, making reference to social networking sites MySpace and Friendster.
 Second single "Which Song" took inspiration from Scritti Politti, with Jacobs stating he "really went all-out on the clean yet complex Arif Mardin's production vibes", and that he was "stupendously proud" of the song's imminent chord progression.
 The track references the musician Kevin Blechdom, also known as "Kevy B", with Jacobs suggesting "you could say this is a song about whether a hypothetical song is about her".

 Musician Kevin Blechdom is the main subject of the track "Which Song".

 With "My Night Out", Jacobs stated that he wanted to create a track comprised [sic] entirely of chords he had rarely heard "in the most ludicrous order imaginable.
 It was fun to play".
-The track "Orphaned" was constructed out of short snippets of hundreds of vinyl records, painstakingly tuned to G# or D# to create a dense collage in order to fit the track's melody.
-The samples were chopped up in an Akai S3000 before being brought into the Amiga for sequencing.
+The track "Orphaned" was constructed out of short snippets of hundreds of vinyl records, painstakingly carefully to G or D, creating a dense collage to fit the track's melody.
+The samples were chopped in an Akai S3000 before being brought into the Amiga for sequencing.
 Jacobs claims the process took roughly six months to complete.
 "Nord Lead Three" is a tribute to the synthesizer of the same name.
 Jacobs was influenced by Stereolab's album Margerine Eclipse to record the track in dual mono, a recording technique whereby the left and right channels have entirely different signals.
 The track's "clatty" drums were recorded using a dictaphone, before being panned hard left and right in the studio.